Terror-Creatures from the Grave: Release

 Terror-Creatures from the Grave was released in Italy on June 23, 1965, where it was distributed by Selecta.
 It grossed a total of 89 million Italian lire.
 The film was released on May 16, 1967 in the United States where it was distributed by Pacemaker Pictures as a double feature with Bloody Pit of Horror.
 On the film's release abroad, Roberto Curti, author of Italian Gothic Horror Films, 1957-1969, stated that Terror-Creatures from the Grave was "perhaps one of the most popular Italian horror films of the decade abroad."

 Several home video releases have many different versions of the film.
 The DVD from Something Weird Video has a running time of 77 minutes and 30 seconds, and includes a nude scene with Mirella Maravidi.
 This scene is not included in Sinister Cinema's video release, which is four minutes longer due to an extra dialogue scene.

-Severin Films has announced a planned Blu-ray release of the film.
+Severin Films has released a Blu-ray as part of a boxed set (Danza Macabra Volume Four) which contains two versions, an Italian and the U.S. theatrical cuts.